The hardware and bandwidth for this mirror is donated by METANET, the Webhosting and Full Service-Cloud Provider.

 Our background knowledge on \(x\) is the second component of the model.
 This is simply the knowledge that social variables tend to be spatially patterned: relatively extreme values are not implausible but they tend to be clustered together.
 This information is encoded into a prior probability distribution for the unknown values \(\boldsymbol x\).
 Our prior distribution is the spatial conditional autoregressive (CAR) model (see Donegan 2022 Table 1, WCAR specification).

-If \(\boldsymbol x\) is a rate variable—e.g., the poverty rate—it can be important to use a logit-transformation before applying the CAR prior (Logan et al. 2020).
+If \(\boldsymbol x\) is a rate variable—e.g., the poverty rate—it can be important to use a logit-transformation before applying the CAR prior (Logan et al. 2020) as follows:

 The CAR model has three scalar parameters (mean \(\mu\), spatial dependence \(\rho\), and scale \(\tau\)) that require prior probability distributions; geostan uses the following by default: